 Marine sediments absorb large amounts of carbon and have the capacity to store it for a long period of time.
-Marine and coastal sediments make an essential contribution to Nature-based Climate Action as blue carbon ecosystems.
+Marine and coastal sediments make an essential contribution to nature-based climate action as blue carbon ecosystems.
 These especially carbon-rich areas must be preserved.

 The sediment type is an important factor in the carbon balance.
 Silty sediments have a higher carbon content than sands.
-In addition, the sedimentation of materials containing carbon is affected when sediments are mixed, e.g. by storms, wind and wave conditions, tidal currents and anthropogenic uses.
+In addition, the sedimentation of materials containing carbon is affected when sediments are mixed, for example by storms, wind and wave conditions, tidal currents and anthropogenic uses.
 The natural carbon storage capacities of marine sediments under the different oceanographic conditions, anthropogenic influences and possible interdependencies have yet to be determined.